Rugby-Former test prop Palmer becomes first Wallaby to come out as gay | Sports-Games

 "I fantasised about disappearing, changing my name and starting my life all over again.
 It is not an exaggeration to say my own death felt preferable to anybody discovering I was gay."
 Former Wales captain Gareth Thomas is the only other rugby union international to come out.
 After going public in 2009, Thomas also revealed struggles with personal demons while concealing his sexuality.

-Palmer, who played tighthead prop for Australia against Scotland in 2012, said he had overdosed on painkillers while in France and woken up in a "pool of the previous day's food".
+Palmer made his only test appearance for the Wallabies at tighthead prop against Scotland in 2012.
+He also had a stint with the New South Wales Waratahs and signed with a French side but walked away from the game after a serious injury.
+Palmer said he had overdosed on painkillers while in France and woken up in a "pool of the previous day's food".
 The moment was transformative, and he flew to London to share his secret for the first time with a friend.

-While he said he had never felt discriminated against in the rugby environment, Palmer was motivated to come out after former Wallabies fullback Israel Folau posted on social media that hell awaits "homosexuals" who do not repent.
-Folau, a fundamentalist Christian, had his Wallabies contract torn up by Rugby Australia last year.
+FOLAU DAMAGE While he said he had never felt discriminated against in the rugby environment, Palmer was motivated to come out after former Wallabies fullback Israel Folau triggered outrage with inflammatory posts on social media.

+Folau, a fundamentalist Christian, had his Wallabies and Super Rugby contracts terminated last year after posting a meme that said hell awaited "homosexuals" and other groups.
+"Although it wasn’t the primary impetus for me doing this, the longer the Folau saga dragged on, the more I felt a responsibility to say something," said Palmer.